 IF YOU LIKE GLASGOW, YOU MAY ALSO LIKE…

-Check out the fresh and imaginative music of Kinnaris Quintet, the fiery tunes of Talisk, or the powerful vocals of Siobhan Miller.
-Don’t miss Celtic Connections festival, the UK’s premier celebration of Celtic music going online on 15 January – 2 February 2021.
+Check out the fresh and imaginative music of Kinnaris Quintet, the fiery tunes of Talisk, the cheerful polkas of Ímar or the powerful vocals of Siobhan Miller.
+Don’t miss Celtic Connections, the UK’s premier celebration of Celtic music in January and early February.

 5. Jenny Sturgeon (Cairngorms National Park)

 Connect with the nature of the Cairngorms National Park through the music of Jenny Sturgeon.
 This talented singer-songwriter takes her inspiration in the wonders of the natural world.
 Her solo album The Living Mountain was inspired by Nan Shepherd’s 1940s mountain memoir of the same name and Jenny’s experience walking in the Cairngorms National Park.
 The book was described as “the finest book ever written on nature”.

 Through soothing melodies and stunning lyrics, Jenny explores her own personal connection with nature as well as Nan’s philosophy of simply “being” in the wild.
 The record also features the Cairngorms natural sounds, from singing birds and roaring stags to wind and drifting snow.

 Check out her Living Mountain Conversations podcast with artists, writers and ecologists she encountered making the album and support The Living Mountain grove with Scottish conservation charity Trees for Life.